 Rome stands as one of the finest and oldest cities in the world.
-The history of Rome spans over 2500 years and it has been a centre of power, politics, culture and development since its inception.
+The history of Rome spans over 2500 years and it has been a center of power, politics, culture and development since its inception.
 Creation of the city is steeped in legend and mythology and there are various different accounts of how this majestic place was built.
-Various Roman emperors and Casers have ruled mighty Rome and this is the place where the colossal Roman Empire grew from.
+Various Roman emperors have ruled mighty Rome and this is the place where the colossal Roman Empire grew from.

 As time progressed, various monuments, palaces and religious buildings have been constructed in the city and these now stand as beautiful tourist attractions and a reminder of the cities glorious past.
 Rome is consistently ranked as one of the top tourist destinations in Europe and with sights such as the Colosseum and the Vatican, it is easy to see why.